misch2/eink-portal-calendar/README.md

 1. Add support for a weather forecast.
 1. Add support for iCal.
 1. Indicate possible WiFi outage or server unavailability on the display.
+1. Replace the ESP8266 ePaper module with what [original project](https://github.com/wuspy/portal_calendar) uses, i.e. specific low power ESP32 board + separate e-Paper hat [^1].

+[^1]: I didn't consider the need for very low power consumption of ESP board itself.
+And while the one I bought -- with ESP8266 and integrated e-Paper driver -- was available immediately, it's usable for USB but not for batteries.

 ## Principles